Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_conclusion.md

 It turns out that although Turing's work offers a compelling argument for how zebras might have gotten their stripes, the exact mechanism by which these stripes form is still an unresolved question.
 However, the pigmentation of *zebrafish* does follow a Turing pattern because two types of pigment cells follow a reaction-diffusion model much like the one we presented above.[^zebrafish]

-Furthermore, note the following two photos of giant pufferfish.
-These fish are genetically very similar, but their skin patterns are very different.
+Furthermore, note the following two photos of giant pufferfish.[^youngfish][^pufferfish] These fish are genetically very similar, but their skin patterns are very different.
 What may seem like a drastic change in the appearance of the fish from spots to stripes is likely attributable to a small change of parameters in a fine-tuned biological system that, like all of life, is powered by randomness.

-{% include gallery caption="This is a sample gallery with **Markdown support**." %}
+{% include gallery caption="Two similar pufferfish exhibiting very different skin patterns." %}

 ![image-center](../assets/images/Juvenile_Mbu_pufferfish.jpg){: .align-center}
-A juvenile Mbu Pufferfish with a very familiar pattern.[^youngfish] {: style="font-size: medium;"}
+A juvenile Mbu Pufferfish with a very familiar pattern.
+{: style="font-size: medium;"}

 ![image-center](../assets/images/Giant_Puffer_fish_skin_pattern.jpg){: .align-center}
-An adult Mbu Pufferfish exhibiting another familiar pattern.[^pufferfish] {: style="font-size: medium;"}
+An adult Mbu Pufferfish exhibiting another familiar pattern.
+{: style="font-size: medium;"}

 ## A final note